-Duct Balloons
+Duct Balloon®

-Duct Balloons have been used in many different applications since their original concept in the late 1990’s.
+Our Duct Balloon® have been used in many different applications since their original concept in the late 1990’s.
 Below are some of the known applications with a brief explanation that our customers have shared with us.
-Duct balloons used in these applications have proven to be very effective compared to other types of home made temporary barriers.
+Duct Balloons used in these applications have proven to be very effective compared to other types of home made temporary barriers.
 Some of these applications are explained in greater detail by clicking on the expanded web link in the Applications tab above.
 If you would like more information regarding a specific application, please contact us by phone or email.

 • Isolating duct work during maintenance of ID fans